kstenerud/bonjson/bonjson.md

 String Encoding
 ---------------

 Strings are sequences of UTF-8 characters delimited on both ends by the byte `0xff`.
-Since `0xff` is never a valid byte within a UTF-8 sequence, there is no need to interpret the UTF-8 characters themselves while scanning for the end of the string (A C/C++ implementation could use `memccpy()`, for example).
+Since `0xff` is never a valid byte within a UTF-8 sequence (and never will be until we surpass 68 BILLION codepoints), there is no need to interpret the UTF-8 characters themselves while scanning for the end of the string (A C/C++ implementation could use `memccpy()`, for example).

 Strings **MUST** be encoded in UTF-8.
 BONJSON supports the same UTF-8 codepoints as [JSON](#json-standards) does, but does not implement escape sequences (which are unnecessary in a binary format).